 Non-Art Colleges for Art and Design Majors

-Many would-be artists pursue degrees in visual art or design at colleges or universities that offer other courses of study.
-Many colleges allow students to double major or take studio art classes outside of their major — perfect for prospective college students who aren't sure they want to attend an art college but are sure of their talent and passion for art.
-Take a look at these four universities, all of which offer art and design majors in addition to other academic opportunities.
+This is perfect for prospective students who aren't sure if they want to attend an art school but are sure of their talent and passion for art.
+Take a look at these four schools, all of which offer art and design majors in addition to other academic opportunities.

 In order for students to pursue art at Yale, they must apply to the Ivy League university with a portfolio in addition to their regular application.
 Once accepted, students undergo a review during their sophomore year, based on work from two studio art classes taken the year before.

 During their last two years, fine arts students study intensively, taking many art practice and history classes.
 The Yale School of Art has a number of famous graduates, including photorealist Chuck Close, sculptor Fred Sandback and painters Jennifer Bartlett and Kehinde Wiley.

 VCU has the top fine arts program in the country for public universities.
 It currently ranks second for all fine arts colleges.
 VCU’s art program has about 3,000 students.
 The school takes pride in their successful integration of arts and other programs, projects and extracurriculars.